lidofinance/withdrawals-api/README.md

     port: <app-port>
 ```

-The Docker `HEALTHCHECK` is separate and does not configure Kubernetes probes.
+The Docker `HEALTHCHECK` uses `/health`.
+It is separate and does not configure Kubernetes probes.

 ## Outgoing API metrics